nik312123/geocomputing-resources-script/README.md

 ### Introduction:

+This script's purpose is to install any necessary geocomputing resources for your machine.

-Note: This script can be run on macOS or Ubuntu (including Ubuntu via WSL on Windows).
+This script can be run on macOS or Ubuntu (including Ubuntu via WSL on Windows).

+Note that the script can be run multiple times without any issues.
+It will automatically detect what is already installed and will not reinstall them again.

+In fact, it will ensure that all of the installed components are up to date and is therefore encouraged!

 ### Remote installation methods: